 Eating out is one of the best things to do in Florence at night.

-Caffè Concerto Paszkowski: Also set in Piazza della Repubblica this is a historic cafe in Florence that was known as the ‘literary cafe’ due to the many intellectuals that would go there.
+Caffè Concerto Paszkowski: Also set in Piazza della Repubblica, this is a historic cafe in Florence that was known as the ‘literary cafe’ due to the many intellectuals who would go there.
 Some of the best coffee and pastries can be had there, as well as beer.

-Caffé Scudieri: Set in Piazza San Giovanni and open since 1939 and with luxury decor inside like leather and crystal chandeliers along with patisserie creations that will leave your mouth watering.
-Also excellent lunches and it really is in a prime position and perfect for a cup of coffee or tea to take a break from exploring the city.
+Caffé Scudieri: Set in Piazza San Giovanni and open since 1939, with luxury decor inside, like leather and crystal chandeliers, along with patisserie creations that will leave your mouth watering.
+Also excellent lunches, and it really is in a prime position and perfect for a cup of coffee or tea to take a break from exploring the city.

-Caffè Ditta Artigianale: A very small cafe set on the equally small Oltrarno Square and is a very relaxed place and not that big so it has a very cosy atmosphere.
+Caffè Ditta Artigianale: A very small cafe set on the equally small Oltrarno Square, which is a very relaxed place and not that big, so it has a very cosy atmosphere.
 Sit on one of the few tables outside with a coffee, beer, or glass of wine and watch the world go by.

 La Cité: This is where many students hang out and has that (obviously) student kind of vibe about it.
 Good coffee and very relaxed.
 Adding this one for the younger backpacker crowd on a budget.